nairod2000/nutrition_backend/README_API.md

 **Response:**
 ```
 {
-    "message": "Consumption recorded successfully."
+    "message": "Consumption recorded successfully"
 }
 ```

 ### List User's Items Consumed Today

-This endpoint provides a list of all items and combined items consumed by the authenticated user on the current date.
+This endpoint returns a list of all items and combined items consumed by the authenticated user on the current date.

 - **Endpoint:** `/api/consumed-items/`
-- **Method:** GET

 **Request:**
 ```
-GET /api/consumed-items/
+GET
-Content-Type: application/json
-Authorization: Token user_token
+(Leave request body blank)
 ```

 **Response:**